totallynothenry/15-466-f22-game2/README.md

 ## How To Play:

 The goal of Octris is to get a high a score as possible.
-As movement and rotation are much more complex, the game is slower than classic Tetris.
+As movement and rotation are much more complex, the game's pace has been reduced to give players more time to move the piece.
 In addition, a pause mechanic has been added as 3D camera movement can be difficult when under a time constraint.

 Currently, pieces fall down 1 block every 3 seconds when the game is not paused.
 The game begins in a paused state and there is a 9 second grace period where no falling will occur.
 If a block collides when attempting to fall, it is cemeneted.

 General controls:
-1. Mouse to rotate the camera (either click captures the mouse, escape releases the mouse)
+1. Mouse movement to rotate the camera (clicking captures the mouse, escape releases the mouse)
-2. Arrow keys to move on the horizontal plane of the camera
+2. Arrow keys to translate the camera
 3. P to toggle pause on the game

 Octris piece translation controls: